 I love Hungary.
 Such a beautiful country with wonderful people and delicious food.
 Budapest is an amazing city.
-That stunning bridge crossing the Pest, the Fisherman’s Warf, the markets… I think it’s one of the most beautiful cities in Eastern Europe, if not the most.
-It’s architecture has that classic Viennese influence.
-Most people just talk about Prague, because it’s such a tourist hot spot.
-While Prague is a gorgeous city no doubt, I still prefer Budapest all and in all.
+That stunning bridge crossing the Danube, the Fisherman’s Warf, the markets, the classic Viennese-influenced architecture… I think it’s one of the most beautiful cities in Eastern Europe, if not the most.
+Most people seem to emphasize Prague and it is a tourist hot spot in Eastern Europe.
+But while Prague is a gorgeous city, I prefer Budapest hands down.

 We’re definitely going to get to more Hungarian cuisine in the future, but for now let me introduce you to something I just made that was absolutely delicious!
 A heavily Hungarian-influenced mushroom soup.

 This soup is positively delightful!
 Onions and cremini mushrooms are caramelized in butter.
 A separate rich roux is made with butter and flour (this adds a world of depth and flavor to the soup).
 A heap of paprika is then thrown in along with the delicate flavor of dill and a variety of other ingredients that combine to make this a guaranteed hit at your dinner table!

 This is a stunningly rich and satisfying soup.
 And it’s also incredibly delicious as a creamy sauce over egg noodles.
 Try it both ways!
 Either way, it’s a winner.

 Try this delicious variation: Hungarian Mushroom Pasta

 Now let’s get to that Hungarian Mushroom Soup Recipe!

 - 2 tablespoons butter (vegan substitute: vegetable spread, like Earth Balance)

 - 12 oz mushrooms (cremini or white button mushrooms, chopped)

 - 4 teaspoons fresh dill, chopped or 2 teaspoons dried dill